REC12345/vidgen-fork/README.md

 # vidgen (video generator) ❤️‍🩹

-This is a tool to algorithmically generate those videos you see all over TikTok, where some AI voice is reading out popular reddit posts while the background is some dopamine-rush mobile game footage.
+Algorithmically generate those videos you see all over TikTok, where some AI voice is reading out popular reddit posts while the background is some dopamine-rush mobile game footage.
+This program has the goal of educating the user on how this type of content is made and just how easy it is to produce it.

 ### How It Works